riggid/Notes/Semester 1/Physics/Unit 2/Core Notes.md

     *   **Determine Eigenfunctions**: Substitute the found energy eigenvalues back into the general solutions and boundary conditions to determine the constants and obtain the complete wave functions $\psi_n(x)$, which are then normalized.

 *(See Q&A 19-20 in the [Q&A](Q&A.md) file for comparison and solution outline.)*

+### **4.1 Double Potential Well**

+A double potential well consists of two finite potential wells separated by a finite potential barrier.
+This system introduces significant quantum effects not seen in single wells.

+*   **Symmetry and Energy States**: If the two wells are identical, the potential $V(x)$ is symmetric.
+This leads to energy eigenstates that can be classified by their parity (even or odd).
+For each energy level of a single isolated well, the double well typically produces two closely spaced energy levels (a **doublet**): one even parity and one odd parity state.
+*   **Tunneling between Wells**: Due to quantum tunneling, a particle initially localized in one well has a non-zero probability of tunneling through the central barrier to the other well, even if its energy is below the barrier height.
+This leads to energy level splitting and the formation of symmetric and antisymmetric combinations of single-well states.
+*   **Coherent Oscillations (Tunneling) **: If a particle is prepared in a state localized within one well, it will coherently oscillate between the two wells at a characteristic **tunneling frequency**, determined by the energy splitting of the doublet states.
+*   **Applications**:
+    *   **Molecular Vibrations**: Ammonia ($NH_3$) inversion is a classic example, where the nitrogen atom tunnels between two equivalent potential minima.
+    *   **Quantum Dots / Artificial Atoms**: Double quantum dots can be used to study tunneling and coherent coupling, relevant for quantum computing.
+    *   **Conformational Changes**: Tunneling can play a role in biological processes involving changes in molecular conformation.

 ---
 ## 5. Quantum Harmonic Oscillator (QHO)